liberland/Constitution/Constitution.md

 1. Individuals legally entering Liberland shall possess the unencumbered right to conduct business activities as natural persons, solely under their name and at their own risk.
 2. All persons engaged in commerce shall have the direct entitlement to form partnerships and conduct business activities under the name of said partnership, free from administrative impediments.

-##### Section 3: Prohibited activities
+##### Section 3: Prohibited Activities
-Notwithstanding the Right to Engage in Commerce, the following activities shall be prohibited due to their internationally recognized immoral or harmful nature:
+Notwithstanding the provisions outlined in Section 1 concerning the Right to Engage in Commerce, the following activities are hereby expressly prohibited due to their internationally recognized immoral or harmful nature:

-  a) Child pornography,
+  a) Child prostitution and child human trafficking,

-  b) Child prostitution,
+  b) Child pornography and adjacent activities,

-  c) Money laundering,
+  c) Money laundering in all its forms,

   d) Financing of:
     i) Genocide,